PointCloudLibrary/pcl/doc/tutorials/content/gpu_install.rst

  $ nvcc --version | grep "release" | awk '{print $6}' | cut -c2-

-Checking GCC or Clang Version
+Checking C++ Version
 ---------------

-The GPU methods in PCL require a min version of GCC 7 and work on Clang 6 onwards (min version unknown).
+The GPU methods in PCL require a min version of GCC 7 or Clang 6 onwards (min version unknown).
-This will not be a problem if you are running Ubuntu 18+, in case you are running Ubuntu 16, you will need to install GCC 7 as the default one available is GCC 5.
+This will not be a problem if you are running Ubuntu 18+, in case you are running Ubuntu 16, you will need to install GCC 7 or Clang 6 (lower versions not tested) as the default one available is GCC 5 and Clang 3.8.

 You can check your GCC and Clang version using the following commands::